baseboxorg/jeffskinnerbox.github.io/content/ideas/serial-terminal-basics.md

 # NOTE: press CTRL+A then k.
 To logout and kill all screen session
 ```

+To scroll up while using screen,
+type CTRL+A ESC and you can then use the arrow keys or mouse wheel to scroll up.

 To kill the session your are within,
 press Ctrl+A then type ":quit".